If you have news that you would like share, submit articles, pictures, and ideas to [email protected].

 Many individuals have home gardens to grow small amounts of fresh fruits and vegetables.
 Backyard gardens are an excellent way to help support your family, enjoy an outdoor summer hobby, and to gain a significant bit of relaxation, enjoyment, and of course fresh produce in your very own backyard.

 However, many gardens tend to invite some unwanted guests into your backyard, such as skunks, raccoons, and even deer.
 Like many home gardeners, you may be asking how to prevent such guests from intruding.
-One of the best ways is netting.
+One of the best ways is agricultural netting.

 Three kinds of netting that we traditionally recommend for use in gardens are shade cloth, trellis netting, and bird netting, while mosquito netting or even plastic fencing can work as well.
 While all of these nets may be found in a garden, shade cloth and bird netting are the best products for protecting our precious crops from pests.